Sha3-git/ENSE-375/REPORT.md

  **Societal Impacts** <br />
  **Health:** Can enhance living conditions in urban environments by choosing to build with more effective materials. <br />
  **Education:** Users are able to learn and experiment with how light interacts with different materials.

+## 3.1 Solution 1
+Our first iteration of the reflection and refraction simulator will focus on a single light source and material.
+Utilizing Snell's law for output calculations, users will be able to explore various angles and observe how the light source interacts with the material in terms of reflection and refraction.
+However, this iteration will lack some desired features, such as the ability to choose from a variety of light sources and materials.
+It will be challenging to satisfy the economic and environmental factors, as well as the societal impacts, if the simulator is limited to only one light source and material.

+## 3.2 Solution 2
+Our second solution increases the scope of consideration further for light behaviour.
+By including the divergence and dispersion properties of light we will be able to better display the environmental Interactions of light in urban environments.
+This allows our light reflection and refraction simulator to better emulate light behaviour in urban environments.

 ## 4.1 Meeting 1
 Time: May 31, 2024.
 4:00-4:30pm